shaovoon/video_encoder_for_ogl_dx/README.md

 ## Running as asm.js on web browser

 This section focus mainly on asm.js aspect of OpenGL framework that comes bundled with the demo.
 If you are only interested in the video encoder, you can safely ignore this section.
 If you want to run your app on the web browser with the framework, this is the section for you.
-The design choice of framework is based on lowest denominator mainstream WebGL and web browser environment can work with.
+The design choice of framework is based on lowest technologies mainstream WebGL and web browser environment can work with.
 Since WebGL is a safe subset based on OpenGL 2.0 ES in such a way that WebGL calls can be translated to OpenGL 2.0 calls with little effort.
-Without coincidence, this is also the highest OpenGL version the framework can support.
+Without coincidence, this is also the maximum OpenGL version the framework can support.

+**No Assimp support**

+[Assimp](http://www.assimp.org/) is not supported simply because there is no [Emscripten port](https://github.com/emscripten-ports) for Assimp.
+Instead, [Tiny OBJ Loader](https://github.com/syoyo/tinyobjloader) is used to load simple 3D model.
+OBJ file extensions ends in *.obj and *.mtl and I have modified the library to load in *.obj.txt and *.mtl.txt because I want to avoid adding new mime types in the web server.